William Wardell: St John's College

 In February 1859 Wardell was appointed architect for St John's College.
 Working from Melbourne, he drew up the general plans and sent them to Sydney in May 1859.
-Wardell designed St John's College as a three-storeyed sandstone Gothic Revival building on an H-shaped plan but because of budget restrictions with a limit of A£30,000, July and August saw discussion of Wardell's design and of how much could be built within the budget.
+Wardell designed St John's College as a three-storied sandstone Gothic Revival building on an H-shaped plan but because of budget restrictions with a limit of A£30,000, July and August saw discussion of Wardell's design and of how much could be built within the budget.
 In September and October the general plans were approved by the St John's Council and the University Senate.
 During the period from October 1859 to April 1860 relations between Wardell and the Council deteriorated for various reasons, ultimately ending with Wardell's resignation in June 1860.

 Other buildings

 The ASN Co building is a large warehouse at 1-5 Hickson Road, The Rocks, Sydney.
 Designed by Wardell in the Pre-Federation Anglo Dutch style for the Australasian Steam Navigation Company and completed in 1885, it had distinctive Flemish gables and a bell tower, which has ensured it has "long been regarded as a significant Sydney landmark".